Belkin USB Type-C Thunderbolt™ 3 Cable

 The likely evolution of USB Type-C

 As USB Type-C and its adopters mature, the specification will stabilize and the specification will achieve dominance.
 In the meantime, several evolutionary developments will occur over the next several years.
 These include:

 - Alternatively, and concurrently, devices will end up with more than one Type-C port to the demise of Type-A. In many cases, Type-C accessories already interfere with existing ports because they might be designed for a specific unit.
-A beautiful Satechi USB Type-C hub made for the MacBook works fine on a Dell XPS, except putting it in one way blocks power, and inverting blocks sound.
-Fortunately, Accell, and other manufacturers offer a variety of Type-C convertors for single and multi-purpose.
+A beautiful Satechi USB Type-C hub made for the MacBook works fine on a Dell XPS, except putting it in one-way blocks power, and inverting blocks sound.
+Fortunately, Accell and other manufacturers offer a variety of Type-C converters for single and multi-purpose.
 A new Belkin Type-C powered USB hub offers four ports 3.0 off a single Type-C port.

 - Some speculated USB Type-C would be dominant by Q4 2016.
 That hasn’t happened.
 It is highly likely that CES 2017 will deliver Type-C in most designs, with shipments taking place in the second half of 2017.

 - Confusion will likely abound around Alternate Mode for some time.
 USB Type-C devices using Alternate Mode may not work as owners of devices expect.
 Devices on both ends of an Alternate Mode connection need not only a compatible connector, but a compatible protocol to work.